 - Water- 207.97 g

 - Fiber-2.6 g

 - Cholesterol- 0 mg

 This is also high in calories and sugar.
-Excessive sugar can counteract the benefits of prune juice and instead increase your risk of health conditions such as diabetes (2).
-Similarly, this may reverse the benefits by affecting your blood pressure.
+Excessive sugar can counteract the benefits of prune juice and instead lead to weight gain or poor blood sugar control (2).
 If you are considering adding prune juice instead of prunes to your diet, be sure to consult with a professional.